 You could be thinking of your wedding day and shopping your heart out but when doing that think of your honeymoon too.
 Yes, of course, do shop for that special few days too, but thinking of your honeymoon means thinking of contraception then and also during the years to follow till you plan a child.
 Getting pregnant on the honeymoon or just a few months after marriage because you didn’t do your research on contraception is not the most pleasant experience.
 Trust us.
 Contraception is a great way to enjoy sexual intimacy without being worried about the consequences until you are ready for it.
 So you should read up, ask your doc or closest friends to find out the best contraceptive that suits your newly married life.

 Deciding On A Contraceptive As Newly Married Couple

 The couple that has no immediate plan of bearing children or contracting STDs must keep protection handy.
 Family planning must be discussed.
 Should we have children?
 When should we have them?
 What happens in case of an unintentional pregnancy?
-That’s when we need to talk about best contraceptive method for newly married couples.
+That’s when we need to talk about the best contraceptive method for newly married couples.

 It is always handy to keep condoms nearby, but no contraceptives are fully sperm-proof.
 The dopamine that hits right after a couple gets married might result in powerful, earth-moving, mind-blowing kind of sex.
-And right in the middle of all the sex, the question of the right protection might totally get lost.
+And right in the middle of all the sex, the question of the right protection might get lost.